ahmetb/runsd/README.md

 each other and authenticate automatically without needing to change your code.

 It helps you bring existing microservices, for example from Kubernetes, to Cloud Run.
-It’s not language-specific and works with external tools and binaries, too.
+It’s not language-specific and works with external tools and binaries.

 > **NOTE:** This project is not a support component of Cloud Run.
 It's developed
 > as a community effort and provided as-is without any guarantees.